The Beatles (TV series)

-The Beatles (also referred to as "The Beatles Cartoon") was a Saturday morning animated television series featuring representations of the popular English rock band of the same name.
-It was originally broadcast from 1965 to 1967 on ABC in the United States, with repeats airing until 1969.
-The series debuted on 25 September 1965 and new episodes ended on 21 October 1967.
+The Beatles, also referred to as The Beatles Cartoon, is an animated television series featuring representations of the popular English rock band of the same name.
+The series debuted on 25 September 1965, in the United States on ABC with new episodes airing until 21 October 1967.
+The series continued with reruns until September 7, 1969.
 A total of 39 episodes were produced.
-The series was shown on Saturdays at 10:30 AM EST until the 1967 third season when it was moved to 12:00 PM EST. For the 1968–69 fourth season, which consisted of repeats, the series was shown at 9:30 AM EST on Sundays.
-Each episode has the name of a Beatles song, so the story is based on its lyrics and it is also played at some time in the episode.
-The original series was rebroadcast in syndication by MTV in 1986 and 1987 and on The Disney Channel beginning in 1989 on Fridays at 5 PM.
-The series was a historical milestone as the first weekly television series to feature animated versions of real, living people.
+The series was shown on Saturdays at 10:30 AM EST until the third season in 1967, when it was moved to 12:00 PM EST. Reruns aired from 1968 to 1969 at 9:30 AM EST on Sundays.
+Each episode is named after a Beatles song, with a plot based on its lyrics, and it is also played in the episode.
+The series was rerun on MTV in 1986 and 1987 and on The Disney Channel beginning in 1989 on Fridays at 5 PM.

+The series was a historical milestone, as it was the first weekly television series to feature animated versions of real, living people.